- Website Content

 It may be useful to combine your RACI matrix with your content migration spreadsheet.
 This is so a senior marketer, who may be very keen to look over certain pieces of keystone content, is able to.

-In setting your goals and outcomes for your content migration, it’s important to remember that the principle Garbage In, Garbage Out applies very much to this type of project.
+In setting your goals and outcomes for your website content migration, it’s important to remember that the principle Garbage In, Garbage Out applies very much to this type of project.

 If you are not achieving strong SEO with your current content, then you will not achieve it on the new site either unless you have gone through a strong SEO QA process.